Long Polling definition

 2. Reduced server load: Both techniques minimize unnecessary requests by only sending data when it is available, reducing server load and improving scalability.

-3. Wide language and framework support: Many popular programming languages and frameworks support long polling and WebSockets, making them accessible to developers across different ecosystems.
+3. Wide language and framework support: Many popular programming languages and frameworks support both long polling and WebSockets, making them accessible to developers across different ecosystems.

 Long polling vs. Server-Sent Events (SSE)